machinezone/IXWebSocket/README.md

                 if (messageType == ix::WebSocket_MessageType_Open)
                 {
                     std::cerr << "New connection" << std::endl;

+                    // A connection state object is available, and has a default id
+                    // You can subclass ConnectionState and pass an alternate factory
+                    // to override it.
+It is useful if you want to store custom
+                    // attributes per connection (authenticated bool flag, attributes, etc...) std::cerr << "id: " << connectionState->getId() << std::endl;

                     // The uri the client did connect to. std::cerr << "Uri: " << openInfo.uri << std::endl;